SuperVK/sparse-image-repr-bep/bep.typ

 = Methods
-We will look at the methods that we will be using to actually create the Gaussians representations.
+We will look at the methods that we will be using to actually create the Gaussian representations.

 == Rendering function
 // For $x in RR^2$ the Gaussian value is defined as $phi(x) = exp(-norm(x))$.